 Movement has always been a driving force in my life.
 I have enjoyed challenging myself motorically from as early as I can remember myself, and training in various forms of physical activity, from gymnastics and dance to Aikido and Yoga, has always made me feel good.
-Thus, after graduating from law school at the Hebrew University of Jerusalem and becoming a lawyer, I decided to follow my heart, and I studied dance-movement (psycho)therapy in the University of Haifa.
+Thus, after graduating law school at the Hebrew University of Jerusalem and becoming a lawyer, I decided to follow my heart, and I studied dance-movement (psycho)therapy in University of Haifa.

-Several years of work with children with neurological disorders and the wish to improve treatment, led me back to school to complete my Masters and PhD in motor control in the University of Michigan School of Kinesiology.
-Experiencing the therapeutic impact of movement on both myself and my clients, and wanting to understand ‘how does it work’, I continued with two postdoctoral fellowships: in affective neuroscience at the Molecular and Behavioral Neuroscience Institute, and in brain-behavior interactions in infancy at the Center for Human Growth and Development, both at University of Michigan.
+Several years of work with children with neurological disorders and the wish to improve treatment, led me back to school to complete my Masters and PhD in motor control in University of Michigan School of Kinesiology.
+Experiencing the psychotherapeutic impact of dance and movement on both myself and my clients, and wanting to understand ‘how does it work’, I continued with two postdoctoral fellowships: in affective neuroscience at the Molecular and Behavioral Neuroscience Institute, and in brain-behavior interactions in infancy at the Center for Human Growth and Development, both at University of Michigan.
 This background enabled me to develop my unique interdisciplinary research interest in movement-emotion interaction and its underlying brain mechanisms, behavioral expressions, and therapeutic applications.
-Through this research, I aim to strengthen and expand our knowledge regarding the theoretical basis for movement-based interventions, and to provide the scientific approval and evidence-based data for their effects.
-This research is the topic of my TEDx talk: How your Body Affects your Happiness, which has over 290,000 views, and my 2016 paper which was chosen by the Israeli business newspaper ‘The Marker’ as one of the 26 most inspiring studies of the year.
+Through this research I aim to strengthen and expand our knowledge regarding the theoretical basis for movement-based interventions, and to provide the scientific approval and evidence-based data for their effects.
+This research is the topic of my TEDx talk: How your Body Affects your Happiness, which has over 316,000 views, and my 2016 paper which was chosen by the Israeli business newspaper ‘The Marker’ as one of the 26 most inspiring studies of that year.